 The following table reconciles GAAP loss from continuing operations, net of income taxes to consolidated Adjusted EBITDA.
-Adjusted EBITDA is net income (loss) adjusted for interest expense, income tax expense (benefit), depreciation and amortization, impairments, loss on extinguishment of debt, and stock-based compensation expense.
-Adjusted EBITDA also excludes restructuring, acquisition, integration and other expenses including non-operating costs associated with restructuring, acquisition and integration initiatives such as employee severance costs, certain legal and professional fees, training costs, redundant wage costs, impacts recorded from the change in contingent consideration obligations, and other costs related to contract terminations and closed branches/offices.
+Adjusted EBITDA is net income (loss) adjusted for interest expense, changes in the fair value of equity linked liabilities, gain (loss) on dispositions, income tax expense (benefit), depreciation and amortization, loss on extinguishment of debt, and stock-based compensation expense.
+Adjusted EBITDA also excludes restructuring, acquisition and other expenses including non-operating costs associated with restructuring, acquisition and integration initiatives such as employee severance costs, certain legal and professional fees, training costs, redundant wage costs, impacts recorded from the change in contingent consideration obligations, and other costs related to contract terminations and closed branches/offices.